Mosaal/cozy-photos/ESOF/1st-Report/1st Report.md

 - Mariana Guimarães (up201307777@fe.up.pt)

 ## Credits
-All the credits go to the owners and creators of [Cozy Photos](https://github.com/cozy/cozy-photos).
+All the credits go to the owners and creators of [Cozy Photos](https://github.com/cozy/cozy-photos), with special thanks to Joseph from the Cozy team for his cooperation.